 Dental splints also known as custom mouthguards, occlusal splints and bite plates.
 Both types of dental splints are custom-made using impressions that have been taken by your dentist.
 Made of clear plastic, the mouthguard fits between and over the upper and lower teeth to prevent you from clenching your jaw and grinding your teeth.
 A custom mouthguard for bruxism, jaw clenching or TMJD:

-Obstructive sleep apnoea is a sleep disorder that is thought to affect one in ten Australian adults.
-It occurs during sleep when your tongue and throat muscles relax and narrow the upper airway, causing you to stop and start breathing repeatedly.
-Signs you may have sleep apneoa include:
+OSA is a sleep disorder that is thought to affect one in 10 Australian adults.
+It occurs when your tongue and throat muscles relax and narrow the upper airway, causing you to stop and start breathing repeatedly.
+OSA signs include:

-Wearing a custom mouthguard, known as an oral appliance or mandibular advancement device (MAD) while you sleep, can help to shift the jaw slightly forward and keep the airway open, alleviating mild to moderate symptoms of sleep apneoa.
-If you think you have sleep apnoea, your dentist will refer you to a sleep specialist for a sleep study where they can confirm your diagnosis.
+Wearing a custom mouthguard while you sleep, helps to shift the jaw forward and keep the airway open, helping to alleviate mild to moderate symptoms of sleep apneoa.
+Ask your dentist for a referral to a sleep specialist who can confirm a diagnosis.

 Bruxism is the involuntary grinding or clenching of teeth that may happen while awake or during sleep.
 Bruxism treatment is based on the cause.
 Dental treatments for teeth grinding include correcting a bad bite and fitting an oral appliance to prevent tooth wear and TMJD.